 Using SEO to redefine lead generation.

 Every micro-moment along the way of a customer’s journey is an opportunity for you to show up and guide them to your site.
-A comprehensive SEO strategy will help you uncover and understand those moments and present your solution in real-time to customers who are looking for it.
+A comprehensive SEO and lead generation strategy will help you uncover and understand those moments and present your solution in real-time to customers who are looking for it.

 “80% of success is showing up.”

 Woody Allen got it right when he pointed to the importance of being in the right place at the right time.
-A deliberate SEO strategy helps you show up.
+A deliberate lead generation SEO strategy helps you show up.

 An equally important question is, what will you show up with?

-Zero in on search intent to create content aligned with what customers are searching for and why they’re searching for it.
+Zero in on search intent to generate content aligned with what users are searching for and why they’re searching for it.
 That way, you’ll be in the right place at the right time (across multiple screens and devices) with the information your prospects need, presented in the format they want.

 Showing up for searchers with helpful content they can trust paves the way for lead generation, bypassing your competitors’ funnels and bringing prospects straight to your front door.